Foundation Scholarships

 Scholarship closing dates

-Years 7–9 Scholarship applications closed Friday 12 April 2024
+Years 7–9 Scholarship applications close on Friday 4 April 2025.

 Foundation Academic Scholarships